Published by Christina Riley. Last Updated on October 11, 2023.

 - Once you arrive, there is a short uphill walk to the tower.
 The trail is paved and easy for most active adults and children.

 Note that there are vaulted toilets and a picnic table at the end of the road.
-Parking is somewhat limited, but we didn’t have any difficulty finding a spot.
+The Wayah Bald Parking area is somewhat limited, but we didn’t have any difficulty finding a spot.

 How to Reach Wayah Bald Tower (by Hiking)